Eefjeroelfsema/Project_january/report.md

 - <b>Code</b>: The piechart is shown in the modal, when clicked on a country.
 Therefore the main function piechart is a global function (pieChartFunction), which can be called from in the map.js.
 Before anything is called, the svg, the width height and radius are determined above.
 The piechart.js file calls itself in the beginning, to make the fist piechart.
-When that happens the piechart function calls the firstPiechart function, that draws the first piechart.
+When that happens the overall global piechart function calls the firstPiechart function, that draws the first piechart.
 When a country is clicked on in the map, the mapjavascript calls the piechartFunction, which calls the updatepiechartfunction.
 The pieChartFunction contains